 For The People's The Sentence Review Project has said they will support some requests for District Attorneys to recommend a lesser sentence.
-As of September 2019, SRP is reviewing cases via mail and an online intake form.
+As of December 2020, SRP is reviewing cases via mail and in partnership with 10 counties.
 SRP is prioritizing people with excessive sentences who have already served 10 years in prison with in-custody records of rehabilitation and nonviolence.
 They are currently excluding most violent felonies, such as homicides and sex offenses.
-The Intake Form for the Sentence Review Project can be accessed and filled out by your family here: https://www.sentencereview.org/for-people-currently-incarcerated.
-Their mailing address is 1904 Franklin St, Suite 205, Oakland CA, 94612 and their email is info@sentencereview.org.
-In terms of response time, be advised they are a small organization receiving mail from across the state.
+Information about For the People's Sentence Review Project can be accessed here: www.fortheppl.org/new-index.
+Their mailing address is 1904 Franklin St, Suite 205, Oakland CA, 94612, their phone number is 916-562-3212, and their email is info@fortheppl.org.
+In terms of response time, please be advised that they are a small organization and receiving a lot of mail from across the state.